l3-hpc/visit-scripts/README.md

 # visit-scripts
-VisIt scripts originally developed for FVCOM and SCHISM.
+This repo is for sharing and version control of VisIt scripts, most of which were originally developed for FVCOM and SCHISM.

 See the [VisIt Tutorial Playlist](https://youtube.com/playlist?list=PLzDPdMiOzO52Mxk1xKWVKBXe2m9mwojSE) for demos on using VisIt interactively (GUI).
+Despite the names, the steps in the videos work for many datasets, not just FVCOM or SCHISM.

 There are three main types of scripts in the repo: start scripts, batch scripts, and movie (ffmpeg) scripts.